 It’s important to know that Google won’t display your business or its edits until the business is verified.

 Without verification, you cannot access page insights/analytical information or business reviews from the back end.

 Verification typically takes less than a week.

-Publishing Your Google My Business Listing
+Publishing Your Google Business Profile

-1. Enter Complete Data for Your Listing
+1. Enter Complete Data For Your Profile

 Local search results favor the most relevant results for searches.